Robert The Bruce Tour

 This suggested itinerary is a self-guided holiday for two people staying eight nights and it can be lengthened, shortened or varied as required.
 The indicative cost including accommodation, car and taxes is GBP £1,250 per person (approx. USD $1,600 in Oct.
 2018).

 There is plenty to interest everyone in Edinburgh - history, architecture, ghosts, galleries, old pubs and nice restaurants.
 Of course it also has links with the Bruce.
-We are assuming a good B&B close to the centre.
+You will be in a good B&B close to the centre.

 Robert the Bruce